pazfernandezv/-hikari-ecommerce/README.md

 Hikari — Lighting Store
 --
 Hikari is a fictional online store for lamps and lighting products.
-It was my first JavaScript project, developed at Da Vinci School as part of my Web Design and Development technician program, in the Programming 1 course.
+It was developed as part of my Web Design and Development technician program at Da Vinci School.
+The project focuses on structured business logic implementation, including conditional discount rules, installment calculations based on selected payment methods and persistent state management using LocalStorage.
+The architecture emphasizes separation of concerns, predictable state updates, and modular JavaScript design using ES6 classes.

 Technologies Used
 - HTML5